What is Hreflang?

 When it comes to choosing which language versions should be set up, one of the most important things to consider is your potential target audience and your competitors in the search engine results.
 For example, if you have a website targeting German customers, then it is worthwhile to set up a German version of your site to rank on Google’s first page for both English and German keywords.
 Even better would be creating a version for France as well; as many French websites target French customers as Germany does.

-Hreflang is an interesting feature that can be used both to increase the number of pages that Google will scan for you and the size of your site in the search engine.
-In addition, this will help you make sure those pages are in multiple languages and that the content is relevant for customers in different countries.
+Hreflang is an interesting feature that can be used to enhance the number of pages that Google will scan for your site, expanding its presence in search engine results.
+Additionally, it aids in ensuring that these pages are available in multiple languages and contain content relevant to customers in different countries.